Ejjaffe/The-Modeler-Manifesto-Model-Card/README.md

 [TEMPLATE.md](TEMPLATE.md)

 ## Contributing
 Feel free to contribute to this project.
-If you feel there are improvements that could be made to the wording or my personal interpretations, please open a pull request with changes and/or an issue with your constructive criticism.
+If you feel there are improvements that could be made to the wording or interpretations, please open a pull request with changes and/or an issue with your constructive criticism.

 ## License
 After careful consideration of cc-1.0 and cc-by-4.0, I ultimately chose a license from another model card (HuggingFace), which happened to be the Apache 2.0 License.
 If this is too restrictive for you or it's a bad choice for this project, please feel free to open an issue in this repo.